-Housed in the original maltings the Brewery Visitor Centre and the shop is open Monday to Saturday 9.00am to 5.00pm and Sunday 10.00am to 4.00pm throughout the year.
+Housed in the original maltings the Brewery Visitor Centre, Museum and Malthouse restaurant is open Monday to Saturday 9.00am to 5.00pm and Sunday 10.00am to 4.00pm throughout the year.

-For groups of 6 or more please let us know if you would like food when booking so we can get it ready for you.
+For groups of 6 or more please let us know if you would like food when booking so we can reserve a table for you.

 If you are heading to the brewery and want to make the most of your visit by enjoying our beer in a pub along with some fantastic food we have three pubs all within striking distance of the brewery.
 The Pear Tree Inn at the bottom of Brewery Lane, The Sun Inn, next to the church and The Gate Hangs High on the outskirts.